logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 -----------------------
 .. highlight:: python

-The ``hdfs`` module provides several ways of interacting with the Hops filesystem, where the HopsWorks project's data is stored.
+The ``hdfs`` module provides several ways of interacting with the Hops filesystem, where the Hopsworks project's data is stored.

-**Pointing to a Dataset in HopsWorks**
+**Pointing to a Dataset in Hopsworks**

-In order to point to a dataset in HopsWorks the ``hdfs.project_path()`` function should be called.
-The function will return the HDFS path of your project, which is the view shown when clicking at ``Data Sets`` in HopsWorks.
+In order to point to a dataset in Hopsworks the ``hdfs.project_path()`` function should be called.
+The function will return the HDFS path of your project, which is the view shown when clicking at ``Data Sets`` in Hopsworks.
 To point where your actual data resides in the project, you need to append the full path from there to your Dataset.

 ::